dataluscorp/browser/devtools/client/netmonitor/src/har/README.md

 activity and triggers HAR export when the page is loaded.

-The user needs to enable `devtools.netmonitor.har.enableAutoExportToFile` pref and restart Firefox to switch this automation tool on.
+The user needs to enable `devtools.netmonitor.har.enableAutoExportToFile` pref and restart Datalus to switch this automation tool on.

 ## HarBuilder
 This object is responsible for building HAR object (JSON).
 It gets all